HOMS-OSS/ruperf/README.md

 More information about installing Rust [here][3].

+Linux 5.x+ is required to run this project.

 ## Contributing Guidelines

-Perf rust is an open source project and is open to recieving contributions in the form of tutorials, blog posts, submitting bug reports and feature requests!
+Ruperf is an open source project and is open to recieving contributions in the form of tutorials, blog posts, submitting bug reports and feature requests!

 ## Code of Conduct